Safeheron/mbedtls-SGX/README.md

+# ⚠️ Project Maintenance Notice

+> **This project is a maintained fork of [mbedtls-SGX](https://github.com/bl4ck5un/mbedtls-SGX)**.

+The original repository has not been actively maintained in recent years.
+To continue support for SGX-based TLS development, **Safeheron** has taken over maintenance and further development of this project.

+## ✅ Enhancements by Safeheron

+Safeheron has contributed the following major improvements:

+- **Upgraded mbedtls to [v3.6.3](https://github.com/Mbed-TLS/mbedtls/releases/tag/v3.6.3)**.
+Updated to the latest version to support modern TLS features, stay current with upstream security fixes, and mitigate vulnerabilities present in older versions — ensuring long-term security support.

+- **Added multi-threading support**.
+Enclaves using mbedtls-SGX can now safely handle concurrent TLS sessions.

+- **Introduced SGX-compatible time support**.
+Enables trusted time-based certificate validation within enclaves (e.g., checking TLS certificate expiry), which was previously unavailable due to lack of wall-clock access in SGX.

+- **Rewrote the example programs**.
+The examples have been redesigned to be cleaner, easier to reuse, and better suited for integration, debugging, and testing.

+This version brings the project up to date with current SGX and TLS best practices.

+> 📌 For existing users of the original mbedtls-SGX, we strongly recommend migrating to this maintained version to ensure compatibility with modern SGX development practices, improved performance, and up-to-date TLS security guarantees.

+---

 # mbedtls-SGX: a TLS stack in SGX

 mbedtls-SGX is a port of [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) to Intel-SGX. mbedtls-SGX aims to preserve **all** of the [features of mbedtls](https://tls.mbed.org/core-features).
 With mbedtls-SGX, you can